evolvingstuff/vdw2/content/posts/personalized-treatment-of-vitamin-d.md

  **The above are all documented in VitaminDWiki - Solutions include:
 different dose size, [different form](/categories/forms-of-vitamin-d), &lt;a href=&quot;/posts/vitamin-d-from-low-cost-uvb-lamps&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Vitamin D from low-cost UVB lamps&quot;&gt;UV lamp&lt;/a&gt;, &lt;a href=&quot;/posts/vitamin-d-cofactors-in-a-nutshell&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Vitamin D Cofactors in a nutshell&quot;&gt;cofactors&lt;/a&gt;, [non-daily dose](/categories/better-than-daily)**

- **&lt;span style=&quot;color:orange;&quot;&gt;Hope to have an interactive service on VitaminDWiki before the end of 2024 which will allow visitors to quickly and easily get personalized Vitamin D recommendations &lt;/span&gt;**
+ **&lt;span style=&quot;color:#00F;&quot;&gt;Hope to have an interactive service on VitaminDWiki before the end of 2024 which will allow visitors to quickly and easily get personalized Vitamin D recommendations &lt;/span&gt;**

 | | |
 | --- | --- |